Our Services

 Waymo (Google’s self-driving unit) accused Uber of stealing lidar trade secrets via a former engineer.
 The case settled mid-trial with Uber paying ~$245M in equity and agreeing not to use the disputed technology, a defining moment for trade secret enforcement in the autonomous vehicle race.

-California’s AB5 law reclassified gig workers as employees.
+California’s AB5 law threatened to reclassify gig workers as employees.
 Uber and other platforms spent over $200M backing Proposition 22, a ballot measure carving out an exemption.
-Courts upheld most of Prop 22, creating a novel “third category” of worker classification that continues to shape labor law across the gig economy. (edited)
+Courts upheld Prop 22, preserving independent-contractor status for app-based drivers while creating a hybrid labor model that continues to shape gig economy law.